As of ColorAnt 8, the iSis is supported directly; the workaround described here is then no longer necessary.

-Please use the X-Rite i1Profiler application to generate test charts for the X-Rite iSis utilizing our reference files.
+For older ColorAnt versions, test charts can be created for the X-Rite iSis based on our reference files using the X-Rite i1Profiler application.
 In the following example we are generating a test chart and measurement data with an iSis for a 6 color printer.
 The procedure is the same for any other color space, such as RGB, CMYK, 5 or 7 colors.

 Note: Generating test charts and measurement data can be done with the demo version of the software.
 Make sure to always use the most recent software version.

 1. After starting the i1Profiler software select the color workflow you want to create the test chart for under Device selection.
 For a 6 color test chart select CMYK+2.
 After that click the Profiling button.

 2. In the Patch Set section click Load, select the CGATS files option under Files of type and navigate to the ColorLogic reference TXT file for 6 colors.